 Chinese Christianity

 Christianity reached China as early as the 7th century.
-This was the Eastern form of Christianity sometimes known as Nestorianism ➚; in China it was called Jingjiao 景教 and associated with the Roman world.
+This was the Eastern form of Christianity sometimes known as Nestorianism ➚; in China it was called Jing jiao 景教 and associated with the Roman world.
 Jesus is transliterated as 耶稣 Yē sū in Chinese.
 Ishoyabb II ➚ sent a delegation to the Tang Emperor Taizong in 635.
-This mission was led by bishop Alopen ➚ (his Chinese name) and was welcomed.
+This mission led by bishop Alopen ➚ (his Chinese name) was welcomed.
 The faith converted some senior officials, eunuchs and concubines and had a brief but wide influence.
 A monastery was founded at Zhouzhi 45 miles south-west of Xi'an.
-It could well be that this community is the origin of the ‘Prester John ➚’ story that circulated Europe in the 12th to 17th century - that an isolated Christian kingdom existed in the East.
+It could well be that this community is the origin of the ‘Prester John ➚’ legend that circulated Europe in the 12th to 17th century - that an isolated Christian kingdom existed in the distant East.
 Some of this became conflated with the rise of Genghiz Khan's great empire as he had Christian connections.
 The famous Nestorian stele (an inscribed stone slab) was erected in 781 at Chang'an, the inscribed text expresses Christianity in Buddhist/Daoist terms.
 The stele's discovery in 1625 was used by the Jesuit missionaries in Beijing as evidence of Christianity's long standing status as a religion in China.
 The Manichean ➚ faith which is considered a mix of Christianity and Zoroastrianism also prospered during the Tang dynasty until the brutal suppression of all 'foreign religions' in 843 by Emperor Wuzong.
-There was no widespread support outside Imperial circles so the initiative disappeared.
+There was no widespread support outside Imperial circles so the Christian community disappeared.
 A visitor to Baghdad in 987 reported that all the Christian churches lay in ruins and there were no Christians to be found.

 The isolated Jewish community at Kaifeng fared better, it lasted about one thousand years and when it was discovered in the 19th century it caused great excitement.

 During the Yuan dynasty, the Mongols welcomed people from many countries including Christians such as Marco Polo.
 The Mongols under Genghis Khan had tolerated a version of Christianity adapted to the Mongolian culture in 1007.
 Genghis's mother was a professed Christian and the mongols often wore the Cross motif.
 During Kublai Khan's rule of China Dyophysite ➚ Christians were prominent at the Imperial court and the religion enjoyed a brief flourishing.
-However during much of the following Ming dynasty this 'foreign' religion dwindled.
-It was seen as a 'foreign' religion relating to the hated foreign Mongols and suppressed.
+However during the start of the following Ming dynasty this 'foreign' religion dwindled.
+It was seen as relating to the hated foreign Mongols and rigorously suppressed.
 In 1280 a Mongolian Christian convert, Rabban Sawma ➚ traveled all the way from China to Constantinople, Rome before meeting the Pope Nicholas IV at Bordeaux.
 From about 1365 onwards nothing is known of the fate of the Nestorian Christians in China.
 At the start of the Ming, in 1371, an ambassador was sent to Rome (known to the Chinese as Da Qin ➚) to inform the pope of the founding of the new dynasty.

 Towards the end of the Ming dynasty an important Jesuit mission to China was led by Matteo Ricci SJ.
-They decided to focus their efforts on converting the Emperor and senior court officials to the faith rather than the poor of coastal towns that other denominations were targeting.
+He was a member of the Jesuits and decided to focus their efforts on converting the Emperor and senior court officials to the faith rather than the poor of coastal towns that other denominations were targeting.
 They were trained in mathematics and astronomy so they could impress the Imperial elite into taking their religious teachings seriously.
 Although they made early advances the fall of the Ming dynasty in 1644 led to a gradual diminution of their influence and the numbers of Christians dwindled.
 The last Dowager Empress Wang of the Ming dynasty converted to Christianity and her son (Zhu Youlang ➚) was baptized a Christian in 1648 but he fell into Manchu hands and died in captivity.
 This move was partly made in the hope that the European Christians would help her restore the Ming dynasty to power.
 In the seventeenth century other missions by Dominican; Franciscan and Cistercian established brief footholds in the southern coastal ports.
 The Dominicans and Franciscans went among ordinary working people, but Jesuits lived in luxury among the educated elite.

 The Catholic ritual of the Jesuits was considered to be one of the many ancient rituals of China and this led many to consider that conversion would be easy.
 Julian Bertrand wrote “If our church was free to display the full splendor of its ceremonies before the eyes of the Chinese, if the harmonious sound of the organ could reach their ears, fountains of water would not suffice to baptize all the converts there would be.”.
 Jesuits believed that ritual was the key factor, other missionaries concentrated on distributing short religious tracts.